Elsewhere on Ulster

 Where one party is representing themselves in a case, we describe this person as a litigant in person (shortened to ‘LIP’).
 A LIP can sometimes find it difficult to participate in their hearings.
 For this reason, cases that involve someone representing themselves against a represented party can require solicitors and judges to take a different approach than if both parties were represented.
 A LIP should not be compared to how legal representatives conduct their case.
 A LIP may feel stress not just from being in legal proceedings but also from not being familiar with the court process.

-This Charter is intended to promote effective participation for both parties.
-This is when parties understand the procedure, can follow it and have equal opportunities to present their case so that they can influence the outcome.
+This Charter promotes effective participation for both parties, including LIPs with disabilities or additional needs.
+Effective participation means parties understand procedure, can follow it (with reasonable adjustments where needed), and have equal opportunities to present their case.

-The Charter applies to all Civil and Family Proceedings cases in Northern Ireland where one party is a LIP.
+The Charter applies to court proceedings in Civil and Family law and to employment proceedings in tribunals in Northern Ireland where one party is a LIP.
+It applies in principle to other court and tribunal cases where one party is a LIP.

 Effective participation can be promoted by parties following these points of conduct: